2025 Southern Conference baseball season: Tournament

 The 2025 Southern Conference baseball tournament was held from May 21 through May 25 at Fluor Field at the West End in Greenville, South Carolina.
-The winner of the conference tournament receives an automatic bid to the 2025 NCAA Division I baseball tournament.
+The winner of the conference tournament received an automatic bid to the 2025 NCAA Division I baseball tournament.

 All eight SoCon baseball teams participated in the tournament and were seeded based on regular season conference record.
 The bottom four seeds played in a single-elimination play-in round to begin the tournament.
 The two play-in round winners then joined the top four seeds in a six-team double-elimination tournament, with the top two seeds receiving byes into the third round, and the third and fourth placed teams playing the play-in round winners in the second round.
 The were defending champions, having won the 2024 edition of the tournament.